smolaya/blog_app/README.md

 # README
-This is a basic blog post app that allows you to create, and destroy articles.
+* This is a basic blog post app that allows you to create, and destroy blog posts/articles.

-Things you may want to cover:

-* Ruby version: 2.5
+## Installation
+* Clone the repository and run the following on your terminal:

-* System dependencies: rails
+  * bundle, yarn install, rails db:drop db:create db:migrate db:seed

-* To run this application install ruby on rails and run rails s on your console.
+* open a PostgreSQL server and run rails s in the terminal
+* Open your chrome browser and run localhost:3000

+## Future Additions
+* Stylize the page more to make look attractive for users.